dorianHe/Princeton_Algorithms/part_one/merge_sort/practice_quiz.md

 Counting inversions.
 An inversion in an array `a` is a pair of entries `a[i]` and `a[j]` such that `i<j` but `a[i]>a[j]`.
 Given an array, design a linearithmic algorithm to count the number of inversions.

+The brute-force solution with time complexity of `O(n^2)` is easy to find.
+Simply two for-loops with condition checks work out fine.
+But the tricky one is to solve it in linearithmic time.
+Honestly speaking, I took a look at the topic and then realized that the solution is based on merge sort.
+When doing merge sort, using the inversion condition to check and count.
+About the time complexity of merge sort, I give a simple proof here.

+**Proof**: In each recursion, the input is split into 2 parts until only one element remaining.
+This is the depth of the recursion tree, which is `logn`.
+At each level, we do the merge.
+This merge is applied on n elements.
+So the time complexity is `O(nlogn)`.

 ## Question 3